samsquire/platform-up/README.md

 # Install vagrant
 ansible -c local -i localhost, -b -m apt localhost -a deb=https://releases.hashicorp.com/vagrant/2.2.6/vagrant_2.2.6_x86_64.deb

+# Install lxc
+sudo apt install lxc

-# Create a LXC base box called bionic, defaulting to Ubuntu bionic (see script to create other ubuntu versions)
+# Create a LXC base box called "bionic", defaulting to Ubuntu bionic (see script to create other ubuntu versions) This script adds it to Vagrant too
 sudo ./create-base-box bionic

-# Installation
+# Installation - after this command, platform-up will be on your PATH after you log out and log back in
-platform-up install
+./platform-up install

-# In your sourcecode directory create a vagrant box based off the LXC container
+# In your sourcecode directory where your Ansible or CM code is, create a vagrant box based off the LXC container
 vagrant init bionic
 ```